 Shoe Recommendations for Runners

 It's harder to make a shoe recommendation for runners because there are so many factors which go into choosing the best shoe for you.
-Please see above under "Buying Running Shoes" for all the factors important in making that decision.
+Please see above under "Buying Running Shoes" for all the factors important in making that decision or view the video below.

 To make an appointment call the Foot and Ankle Center of Lake City at 206-368-7000 or request an appointment online.